This blog may contain affiliate links. Read our disclosure policy for more info.

 Nonetheless, here are the best hotels in Tequila, Jalisco categorized by price!

 If you’re on a budget, I wouldn’t stress about staying super close to the square.
-We stayed at Quinta Los Agaves Hotel Boutique and it was only a 10-minute walk to the main plaza.
-We found the hotel to be really nice and super affordable.
+You can stay at Hotel Delicias Tequila for around $56 USD a night for a double bed and still be only a 10-minute walk to the main plaza.

 Hotel Villa Tequila – Mid-range

 Hotel Villa Tequila is located only 400 m from the main square and features a pool in a beautiful garden.
 The reviews rave about how friendly the staff are, the cleanliness, and the tasty restaurant!

-The basic double room comes with two beds, air conditioning, TV, and coffee maker.
+The basic double room comes with two beds, air conditioning, a TV, and a coffee maker.

 Hotel Solar de las Animas – Luxury